twardoch/fontgrep/README.md

 `fontgrep` efficiently handles large font collections by:

+- Using a persistent cache to avoid repeated parsing of font files.
 - Quickly filtering files by type before detailed analysis.
 - Using parallel processing (multi-threading) for speed.
 - Accessing font files efficiently via memory mapping.